 Portugal’s Algarve Coast has attracted European jet-setters for years with its jagged rocky coastline and turquoise sea.
 This hidden cave beach is located near the tiny town of Benagil, less than an hour’s drive from Faro airport in the south of Portugal.
 To explore the tidal cave, you’ll need a local guide, as this unique spot can only be reached by boat.
 Spend the day swimming through sea caves, lounging on the white-sand beaches, and kayaking along the unforgettable coastline.

 Illuminated with an ethereal aqua glow, the marble caves in Chile’s General Carrera Lake must be seen to be believed.
 The unique geological formation has occurred over thousands of years as lapping waves have carved the smooth marble pillars and passageways.
-Be prepared for a long trip to visit this natural wonder.
-The caves are quite remote and require a flight to Coyhaique from the capital of Chile, Santiago, then a long drive to the secluded lake.
+Be prepared for a long trip to visit this natural wonder: The caves are quite remote and require a flight to Coyhaique from Santiago, plus a long drive to the secluded lake.
 Talk to the locals to arrange a small boat or kayak tour, and be sure to only enter the cave system during low tide.

 Over 2500 cherry blossom trees unfurl their petals and turn the landscape pink each year in Hirosaki Castle Botanic Garden.
 One of the best cherry blossom locations, the grounds literally change color in April and May during the Hanami Festival.
 Wander the sprawling gardens to see the river covered in fallen petals and Hirosaki Castle peep above the branches.
 You can also hire a rowboat and see the beautiful natural phenomenon while drifting downstream.